 In this article, we showed you some simple and effective methods to detect and seal air leaks, using common tools and materials.
 You can choose the method that suits your needs and budget, and do it yourself or hire a professional.

 We hope you found this helpful and informative.
-If you have any or comments, please feel free to contact us.
+If you have any questions or comments, please feel free to contact us.
 We would love to hear from you.

 And if you are looking for more ways to improve the performance and comfort of your house, check out our website.
 We are a family-owned and operated company that provides high-quality and affordable HVAC services in Phoenix, Arizona.
 We can help you with any of your heating, cooling, or ventilation needs, from installation and repair to maintenance and tune-up.
 We also offer free estimates, financing options, and 24/7 emergency service.